jh510/rssrobotics.github.io/index.md

 ---

 <h1 class="page-title">{{ site.title }}<br>
-June 26-30, 2018</h1>
+July 12-17, 2020</h1>

-The {{site.title}} has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focussed week of single-track presentations, workshops, poster sessions, tutorials, and fun!
+The {{site.title}} has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, tutorials, and fun!
 This year, once again, we solicit your best work.

 ## Conference Location

-TBD
+Oregon State University at Corvallis, Oregon.

 <table class="table">
     <thead>